isomerpages/nlb-mobile-guide/_get-started-with/library-membership-and-mylibrary-id.md

 ---
 permalink: /get-started-with/myLibrary/
-breadcrumb: 'Library Membership and myLibrary ID'
+breadcrumb: Library Membership and myLibrary ID
-title: 'Library Membership and myLibrary ID'
+title: Library Membership and myLibrary ID
 ---

-<h2> A user ID that lets you borrow ebooks, access digital resources, check library accounts and more! </h2>
+<h2> A username that lets you borrow ebooks, access digital resources, check library accounts and more! </h2>
 <p><b>Forgot your ID or password?</b> <a href="https://account.nlb.gov.sg">Retrieve them with this online service.</a></p>
 <p><b>Not yet a library member? </b> Sign up <a href="https://account.nlb.gov.sg">online</a> or at our libraries.&nbsp;</p>